1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What are the main types of intestinal ulcers?
+What are the form of intestinal ulcers that mostly occur?

-The primary types include duodenal ulcers (in the first part of the small intestine), jejunal or ileal ulcers (in the rest of the small intestine), and colonic ulcers (in the large intestine).
+There are major ones, namely, duodenal (in the first half of the small intestine), jejunal or ileal (in the rest of the small intestine) and colonic ulcers (in the large intestine).

-How do I know if I have a small intestine ulcer?
+Why do I know that I have a small intestine ulcer?

-Are intestinal ulcers the same as peptic ulcers?
+Are intestinal ulcers any different of peptic ulcers?

 Related Blogs